jordan-hurley-dev/calling_go_from_python_demo/README.md

-## WIP Rudimentary Contact Validation Demo
+## Calling Go from Python Demo
-Compares the performance of a Go shared library function against a pure Python implementation for validating contact information.
+These implementations of validation for both languages aren't very optimized.

-The implementation in its current state is not realistic and isn't optimized for either language.
+Results of this demo in its current state should not be used to draw conclusions about the performance of either language.